 Try a rain barrel!

-Rain barrels capture water from your roof, and allow you to use that stored water later on lawns, landscapes or indoor plants.
+Rain barrels capture water from your roof, and allow you to use that stored water later on lawns, landscapes or outdoor flower pots.
 It’s a simple conservation effort, and we can help.

 Salt Lake City Public Utilities launched a Rain Barrel Initiative in 2015.
-Barrels sell for $68 each, and customers are limited to 4 barrels per household.
-Please see below for more details.
+Barrels sell for $68 each, and can be purchased at our office, 1530 South West Temple, Monday through Friday from 8 a.m. to 5 p.m.

-Stephanie Duer, Water Conservation Manager, is available to help with questions or purchase.
+Stephanie Duer, Water Conservation Manager, is available to help with questions.
 Contact Stephanie at 801-483-6860 or email@example.com

 We offer the barrels at cost.
 They are not subsidized, and anyone may purchase them.

-Product Details: Manufactured by The Great American Rain Barrel Company of recycled and repurposed food-grade plastic, 60-gallon capacity.
-Made in the USA.
+Product Details: Manufactured by the Great American Rain Barrel Company of recycled and repurposed food-grade plastic, 60-gallon capacity.
+Repurposed in the USA.
 Barrels are wide, hard-topped with removable screw lids.
 They feature a mosquito screen, one plastic, threaded spigot, two ¾-inch overflow valves, two port location options.
 39” tall, 24” diameter, 20 pounds empty.
+The company website features how-to videos on installation.

 Quantities and Other Program Notes